Illinois Medical Marijuana Card

 For qualifying patients who are veterans or enrolled in the federal Supplemental Security Income (SSI) and Social Security Disability Income (SSDI) disability programs, medical marijuana card fees are discounted.
 Upon presenting proof of indigent or veteran status and approval, the fees for one-year, two-year, and three-year term cards become $25, $50, and $75, respectively.

-Who Can Prescribe Medical Marijuana in Illinois?
+Who Can Prescribe Medical Marijuana In Illinois?

 To get medical marijuana in Illinois, you must first see a physician to obtain a medical cannabis certification.
 The physician must be a doctor of osteopathy or medicine, Physician Assistant (PA), Advanced Practice Registered Nurse-Full Practice Authority (APRN-FPA), or an Advanced Practice Nurse (APN) who: